ImBalaji/frontendcentral-blog/content/web-development/seo/Semantic HTML5 Tags for SEO.md

 ---
 title: 'Semantic HTML5 Tags in 2024 for SEO'
-description: To get your website to the top of Google, one key factor is optimizing your site's structure by using semantic HTML5 tags.
-Semantic components in your HTML layout help Search Engines better understand and rank your content, making them a fundamental part of SEO for your business.
-Whether you're working with freelance SEO marketing experts, using website builders for small businesses, or trying to design a website yourself, implementing these SEO-friendly elements can significantly improve your SEO optimisation for your website.
+description: Semantic components in your HTML layout help Search Engines better understand and rank your content, making them a fundamental part of SEO for your business.
+Whether you are working with freelance SEO marketing experts, using website builders for small businesses, or trying to design a website yourself, implementing these SEO-friendly elements can significantly improve your SEO optimisation for your website.
 date: 2024-10-26T11:30:03+00:00
 keywords: ["Semantic HTML5", "Technical SEO", "HTML5 SEO", "SEO for web developers", "HTML5 semantic elements", "Web accessibility and SEO", "HTML5 tags for SEO", "SEO-friendly HTML5", "SEO plugins for CMS", "Best HTML5 practices for SEO"]
 tags: ["HTML5", "SEO Best Practices", "Semantic Elements"]